3 Kneaded Eraser Techniques

 Though I mention a few brands in the video above, my current favorite brand is: https://amzn.to/3PYuKBB

-This brand of kneaded eraser is more rigid, and holds its shape better than other brands that I have tried, making the techniques in the video above easier to use.
+This brand of kneaded eraser is more rigid, and holds its shape better than other brands that I have tried, making the techniques in the videos above easier to use.

 Prefer to read?
-Here is the Video Transcript:
+Here is the article version of the video:

 Three ways to use a kneaded eraser